linebender/linebender.github.io/content/wiki/curves/squircle/index.md

 * Fernández-Guasti squircle, defined by $x^2 + y^2 - s^2x^2y^2 = 1$.
 This is used in engineering but likely not in graphic design.

-* Wikipedia has a “periodic squircle” which has very similar behavior to the Fernández-Guasti one (they are visually near indistinguishable).
+* The [Wikipedia page on squircles](https://en.wikipedia.org/wiki/Squircle) has a “periodic squircle” which has very similar behavior to the Fernández-Guasti one (they are visually near indistinguishable).

-## References

-* There’s a very detailed exploration of superellipses and Bézier approximations at [Goodbye Circles, Hello Squircles: Perfect Corners in CSS & Canvas](https://orgpad.info/blog/squircles).
-(not sure I’ll include this; there’s lots of detail but some things are iffy.)

-* The Wikipedia page on [squircles](https://en.wikipedia.org/wiki/Squircle).

 ## Discussion questions: